bearcove/rc-zip/README.md

 file headers (and data), along with headers for entries that have been removed.
 Only the central directory is authoritative when it comes to the contents of a zip archive.

+However, as of v4.0.0, a streaming decompression interface was added to both `rc-zip-sync` and `rc-zip-tokio`, in the form of the `ReadZipStreaming` traits.

 This crate accepts what is known as "trailing zips" - for example, files that are valid ELF or PE executables, and merely have a valid zip archive appended.